Explicit constructions of anti-automorphisms of cyclic and generalized cyclic algebras: Abstract

 \section{Abstract}

-While involutions on central simple algebras have been studied extensively and are well understood, much less is known about general anti-automorphisms.

-We present norm criteria for the existence of anti-automorphisms as well as explicit constructions of anti-automorphisms, on cyclic and generalized cyclic algebras.
+We present norm criteria for the existence of anti-automorphisms, as well as explicit constructions of anti-automorphisms, both on cyclic and generalized cyclic algebras.
 Our approach describes anti-automorphisms as polynomial maps and unifies existing approaches.
 It recovers classical criteria for the existence of involutions as special cases.

-We obtain norm conditions for the existence of anti-automorphisms of the second kind and of infinite order on the ring of twisted Laurent series $K((t;\sigma))$ over a field $K$ and the ring of twisted Laurent series $D((t;\sigma))$ over a division algebra $D$ that is finite-dimensional over its center.
+We obtain norm conditions for the existence of anti-automorphisms of the second kind on the ring of twisted Laurent series $K((t;\sigma))$ over a field $K$ and the ring of twisted Laurent series $D((t;\sigma))$ over a division algebra $D$ that is finite-dimensional over its center.

-Our construction produces all possible anti-automorphisms of proper nonassociative cyclic or generalized cyclic algebras, i.e. for special classes of Petit algebras which can be viewed as canonical generalizations of associative cyclic and generalized cyclic central simple algebras.
+Our constructions rely on the isomorphisms between an algebra and its opposite algebra.
+Along the way, we hence describe monomial isomorphisms between cyclic or generalized cyclic algebras, which ties in with studying the isomorphism problem for central simple algebras.
+Proper nonassociative cyclic and generalized cyclic algebras, which are canonical generalizations of associative cyclic and generalized cyclic central simple algebras, are included here.